vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 ## Expose window methods

 One way to communicate one app to another, is to use the windows object.
-This has it's own set of flaws, it needs to have definitios set across both apps.
+This has it's own set of flaws, it needs to have definitions set across both apps.

 In app1, you can specify a list of exposed methods like